Eccentric Binary Black Holes with Spin via the Direct Integration of the Post-Newtonian Equations of Motion: Discussion

 We have developed and constructed a direct integration of the PN EOM in the harmonic gauge for the construction of eccentric BBHs with arbitrary spins.
 This work represents a step forward for the modeling of these systems by extending known methods (such as Taylor T4, and the current LIGO/VIRGO collaboration methods) to binaries that evolve the spin procession equations and orbital motion equations for a fully generic GW waveform.
 This formalism is not limited by eccentricity as the post-Keplerian eccentricity expansion models (e.g., Refs.~\cite{Gopakumar:2002PhRvD..65h4011G,Yunes:2009PhRvD..80h4001Y,Huerta:2014PhRvD..90h4016H, Tanay:2016PhRvD..93f4031T, Hinder:2017sxy}), and is capable of handling eccentricity along with spin precession.

 We test the validity of this method by comparing to known results from the Taylor T4 method.
 In particular, we look at the orbital frequencies produced by systems with the same initial conditions, and compare.
 The results we find is that the relative difference in the orbital frequencies is a strong function of separation, that does not scale with a high order PN effect, and scales as a function of separation as $r^s$ with $s \sim -4.5$.

+This effect is not overly worrying, even though we cannot ascribe exactly the cause of this scaling.
+This is most likely the fundamental difference between Taylor T4 and our method.
+The various PN dynamics methods do not produce the same results even among the various Taylor T approximants~\cite{Buonanno:2009PhRvD..80h4043B}.
+We rule out a numeric issue, and an eccentric effect as the sole cause.
+We have confirmed that the adiabatic approximation does not affect the evolution of the binary at low order, and are planning on verifying this for the full 3.5PN dynamics in future work.

 This begs the question of what is causing this rapid drop in relative difference as the separation is increased.

 To investigate this, we need to consider what kinds of effects could be at play: this could be a numeric effect (e.g., one of the codes is not calculating to the requisite precision, which is causing a discrepancy at close separations where time steps are smaller); an eccentricity that is deviating the orbit from quasi-circularity in the EOM code; or an effect of the adiabatic approximation breaking down.